 - Advocate for healthy recreational habits that promote social interaction, physical fitness, and/or artistic expression and appreciation.

-- Educate the community about the awesomeness of individuals with ASD.
+- Educate the community about the positive potential of individuals with ASD.

-Each Friday during the course of the school year, students engage in exploratory activities such as theatre, horticulture, horse-care and riding, Renaissance Adventures, and athletic experiences.
-These activities are for all middle school students and any high school student who is looking for graduation credits, interested in any of the activities, and not otherwise engaged in an enrichment experience or internship.
+Each Friday during the course of the school year, students engage in a rotating selection of exploratory activities designed to build on student interest and spark their curiosity to try new things.
+These activities are for all middle school students and any high school student who is interested.

-If you or your organization provide Educational or Physical Education type services, local or online (or you know one that does), that would be appropriate for our students, please contact us!
+If you or your organization provide enrichment activities appropriate for our Plus One program, please contact us!